 DON’T: Write off great candidates because they don’t meet ‘desirable’ criteria.

-When a candidate stands out from the crowd, ensure your interactions with them are personal.
-If they weren’t right for this role but displayed potential, they could form part of your candidate pool for future vacancies, saving you time and ensuring you have a pool of quality candidates when future vacancies come up.
+When a candidate stands out from the crowd, ensure all interactions with them are personal.
+If they weren’t right for this role but displayed potential, they could form part of your candidate pool for future vacancies, saving time and ensuring there is a pool of quality candidates when future vacancies arise.

 DO: Personalise your response to standout applicants.
 Pick up the phone and provide feedback where possible.